Guide to the ACME EDM Experiment

 An ongoing series in which I introduce the electron EDM experiment I am working on at Harvard bit by bit, trying as much as possible to avoid technical jargon and making an explanation understandable by a general audience with only high school-level mathematics.
 Our official website is here.

 Note that all content in this blog is solely my own personally writing and does not necessarily represent the views of the entire ACME collaboration.
-However I assure you that most of the information is accurate!
-(Or so I hope.)
+However I have done my best to make the information as accurate as possible.

 For a quick introduction to the experiment, read Introducing the ACME EDM Experiment, which explains the gist of what we are doing in ACME by measuring the roundness of the electron.